 2 Cheryl Preston participated in the Working Group teleconference reviewing the first draft of this report.
-Due to an e-mail error on behalf of the WG and later due to travel, she did not have an opportunity to review or comment on later drafts.
+Due to an e-mail error on behalf of the WG and later due to travel, she did not have an opportunity to review or comment on later drafts prior to the 20 February submission date.
+She has since supported this report as submitted.